 This model is another with a rotating plate, which we think is a great idea and clearly makes for better cooking results.
 In fact, we’ll let you into a secret: we believe this one to be the very same item we looked at directly above.
 It’s the same size, the same power looks exactly the same – even down to the design on the lid – and makes all the same claims when it comes to what it can do.
 It even cooks to just 250 degrees, which is identical.

 Now, do the customers like it?
 Most do, saying it’s a great item that does excellent pizzas – although perhaps the base is not done to the right level – and it’s easy to use, but a few complain about it burning the pizzas, and simply not doing the job it’s designed for.
 However, while this is the same item as above, there’s one major notable difference: the price.

 - Rotating plate

 - Great price

-Our final selection is the second of the outdoor barbeque pizza oven designs.
+Our final selection of best pizza ovens is the second of the outdoor pizza oven designs.
 It’s a nicely made metal box with a magnetic closing front door.
 You place the box on top of barbeque, the pizza on the stone inside, and it cooks throughout.
 At least, that’s the idea, but does it work?
-Well, the door has a glass panel so you can see what’s happening, the device has a temperature gauge to show you when it’s at optimum cooking point, and it’s all very neat and tidy.
+Well, the door has a glass panel so you can see what’s happening, the device has a temperature gauge to show you when it’s at the optimum cooking point, and it’s all very neat and tidy.
 It also comes with a two-year warranty, and is designed to be portable.

 As there are no electrical parts with this type of design, there’s less to go wrong.
 In fact, the only complaints from customers that we found were stating that the stone was broken on arrival.
-This is a clearly a transportation issue, and not down to the makers.
+This is clearly a transportation issue, and not down to the makers.
 If the rest, we read that ‘it cooks fast’, it’s a ‘great little utility’ and many more favourable comments.
 It will cost you a bit more than £50, but if you want outdoor pizzas, could be the one.